 About this release

-This release by Public Health Scotland (PHS) provides an annual update of cancer incidence statistics in Scotland from January 1996 to December 2020.
+This release by Public Health Scotland (PHS) provides an annual update of cancer incidence statistics in Scotland from January 1997 to December 2021.
 All cancer types are included.
-Generally, cancer incidence statistics should be interpreted within the context of long-term trends, these statistics demonstrate the impacts of the COVID-19 pandemic on cancer services.
+Generally, cancer incidence statistics should be interpreted within the context of long-term trends.
+However, examining cancer incidence in 2021 against expected rates is important to assess the impacts of the COVID-19 pandemic and subsequent recovery.

 *Note truncated y-axis.

 The Scottish Cancer Registry (external website) collects information on every cancer in Scotland and uses the data to inform cancer control.
-Cancer registrations are believed to be essentially complete for the year 2020, but it is important to note that the cancer registration database is dynamic.
-"All cancers" by convention exclude non-melanoma skin cancers.
+Cancer registrations are believed to be essentially complete for the year 2021, but it is important to note that the cancer registration database is dynamic.
+"All cancers" by convention excludes non-melanoma skin cancers.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.